Surya-Annadurai-10/JS_WeeklyTest5_Book_App/README.md

 - After signup, users can log in (signin) using their credentials.
 This feature ensures that users can save and retrieve their personal book collections.

-## Note: The app uses localStorage to simulate user authentication, but you could integrate a real authentication system (e.g., Firebase Authentication) for production.

 # Usage
 ## Signup/Signin: